bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 **Note:** Not all browsers support or respect the `accept` attribute on file inputs.

-For drag and drop, BootstrapVue uses an internal file type checking routine and will fillter out files that do not have the correct IANA media type or extension.
+For drag and drop, BootstrapVue uses an internal file type checking routine and will filter out files that do not have the correct IANA media type or extension.

 ## Customize the placeholder text